[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Reflectively she chuckled, shook her head - and at last became aware of Duruld.

 It surprised her that she had not sensed his entry straightaway; he, whom she had previously classed as a heavy-shouldered saunterer, must have learned stealth.
-Whatever the reason for this, it was likely to be a strong one.
-Still, she did not turn; instead she took a step closer to the window, away from Duruld, to gaze, more intensely than ever, down onto the plain far below.
+Whatever the reason for this, it was likely to be a strong one, but still she did not quite turn; instead she took a step closer to the window, away from the man, in order to gaze, more intensely than ever, down onto the plain far below.

-Nevertheless he read her stance, and knew that she had spotted him.
-He reckoned it was time he opened his mouth.
+Nevertheless he read her stance, knew that she had spotted him, and reckoned it was time he opened his mouth.

-"I get tired of people calling me that," she crossly responded.
+She crossly responded: "I get tired of people calling me that"

 "Sorry," said Duruld.
-"I'll stop it, though actually it's a compliment.
+"Though actually it's a compliment.
 You're known as one who never abandons a trace.
 To me, that's enviable.
-My reputation is still unmade."
+My reputation, unlike yours, is still unmade."

-Her lips quirked at this, and she did at last turn.
+Her lips quirked at this, and she did at last turn properly to face him.
 "And why are you here, Duruld?
 To watch the ritual?
 It's almost time."

-Sghee Tower stood not at the rim of Vlamanor but a third of the way in towards the hub.
-Yet its altitude extended so far above its neighbouring structures that from its upper floors the view was like that of an outpost on the city's rim.
-Thus it was possible, from here, to enjoy the sight of that ancient engineering masterpiece of Era Thirty, the Vlamanor-Yoon monorail.
+Sghee Tower stood a third of the way inwads from rim of Vlamanor towards the hub.
+Yet so far did its altitude extend above its neighbouring structures that from its upper floors the view was like that of an outpost right on the city's rim.
+Thus it was possible from this high window to enjoy the sight of the Vlamanor-Yoon monorail.

 "The Allomba Fapps," murmured Duruld.
 "No longer a puzzle, thanks to you, Assiduity!
 (Sorry - sponndar Miril.)"